jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 * Samsung 10
 * Samsnusg 9

+# User Acceptance Testing (UAT)

+**UAT is done in the final phase of testing after functional, integration and system testing is done.**

+Once Entry criteria for UAT are satisfied, following are the tasks need to be performed by the testers:
+1. Creation of UAT test plan.
+2. Identify Test Scenarios
+3. Create UAT Test Cases
+4. Run the Test cases

+* UAT have been performed by end user:

+- Finding
+- Manage to create an account
+- Loggin detais worked
+- Added a review ( refer to Ms Melo's review)

 # Known Issues

 The image display on Reviews are too big on Samsung 10.
 This does not affect the overall functionality of the website.